Skip to content

 Price Drop From Peak down from a $450,000 peak in 2022

-Foreclosure Alternative Short sale avoids deficiency judgment
+Foreclosure Alternative Short sale may reduce deficiency risk

 FL Foreclosure Rate 1 in every 2,067 housing units